-3. Using a 1/2" breaker bar (A, Figure 64) place the square end in the opening in the PTO clutch drive idler arm (B) and rotate the idler arm clockwise, which will relieve tension on the belt exerted from the idler arm.
+3. Using a 1/2" breaker bar (A, Figure 65) place the square end in the opening in the PTO clutch drive idler arm (B) and rotate the idler arm clockwise, which will relieve tension on the belt exerted from the idler arm.
 Remove the belt from the left hand side spindle pulley (C).
 Carefully release the tension on the breaker bar.

-- 4. Remove the long left hand belt (D) from the adjustable idler pulley (E) and it's belt guide (F). - Remove the old long left hand belt from the PTO clutch pulley (G) and the top groove of the center spindle pulley (H).

-- 6. Install the new long left hand belt onto the PTO clutch pulley and the center spindle pulley. - 7.
-Install the long left hand belt into the belt guide on the adjustable idler pulley. - 8.
-Verify that the V-side of the belt runs in the pulley grooves of the center spindle pulley and the PTO clutch pulley.
+- 4. Pull the slack of the belt towards the center of the deck and then remove the long left hand belt (D) from the adjustable idler pulley (E) and it's belt guide (F). - 5.
+Remove the old long left hand belt from the PTO clutch pulley (G) and the top groove of the center spindle pulley (H). - 6.
+Install the new long left hand belt onto the PTO clutch pulley and the center spindle pulley. - 7.
+Install the long left hand belt into the belt guide on the adjustable idler pulley. - Verify that the V-side of the belt runs in the pulley grooves of the center spindle pulley and the PTO clutch pulley.
 Make sure that the back side of the belt contacts the face of the adjustable idler pulley.
 Make sure that the belt is correctly routed in the belt guides (F & I). - 9.
 Using a 1/2" breaker bar place the square end in the opening in the PTO clutch drive idler arm and rotate the idler arm clockwise, which will relieve tension on the belt exerted from the idler arm.
 Install the long left hand belt onto the left hand spindle pulley.
 Carefully release the tension on the breaker bar. - 10.
-Measure the coil-to-coil length (A, Figure 65) of the long left hand belt tensioning spring (B).
-The measurement should equal 10-1/4" (26 cm) ± 1/8 (0,32 cm).
+Set the mower deck to the 3-1/2" (8,9 cm) cutting position. - Measure the coil-to-coil length (A, Figure 66) of the long left hand belt tensioning spring (B).
+The measurement should equal 10-1/4" (26 cm) ± 1/8" (0,32 cm).
 If not, loosen the jam nut (C) on the eye bolt (D) and then turn the adjustment nut (E) until the measurement is achieved.
 Tighten the jam nut.

-- 11. Re-install the mower deck guards and the floor pan. - 12.
+- 12. Re-install the mower deck guards and the floor pan. - 13.
 Run the mower under no-load condition for about five (5) minutes to break in the new belts.